Medicaid Insurance Credentialing

 The services at Bikham Healthcare for Medicaid credentialing include the following:

-• Application filing: We will send you a checklist of all the documents and information you need to file a Medicaid provider application.
+We will provide you with a comprehensive checklist detailing all the necessary documents and information required to successfully file your Medicaid provider application.

-• Application follow up: Our team will follow up on your submitted application within two weeks to confirm that your application has been received.
+Our dedicated team will diligently follow up on your submitted application within a period of two weeks to ensure and confirm that it has been successfully received.

-• Demographic changes: We can also help you with demographic changes like updating a new address, bank account or TAX ID with each of the payers in your payer mix.
+We are also equipped to assist you with essential demographic changes, including updating a new address, modifying bank account details, or revising your TAX ID with each of the payers included in your payer mix, ensuring seamless transitions and accurate records.

 If you would like to access these Medicaid credentialing services, reach out to us at Bikham Healthcare.